History of cities: Industrial Revolution

 The growth of modern industry from the late 18th century onward led to massive urbanization and the rise of new great cities, first in Europe and then in other regions, as new opportunities brought huge numbers of migrants from rural communities into urban areas.
 England led the way as London became the capital of a world empire and cities across the country grew in locations strategic for manufacturing.
 In the United States from 1860 to 1910, the introduction of railroads reduced transportation costs, and large manufacturing centers began to emerge, fueling migration from rural to city areas.

 Industrialized cities became deadly places to live, due to health problems resulting from overcrowding, occupational hazards of industry, contaminated water and air, poor sanitation, and communicable diseases such as typhoid and cholera.
 Factories and slums emerged as regular features of the urban landscape.

 Infrastructure

-The 19th century saw the rise of public transportation, such as horsebuses, followed by horse trams.
+The 19th century saw the rise of public transportation, such as horse-drawn omnibuses, followed by horse trams.
 At the end of the 19th century, electric urban rail transport (including trams and rapid transit) began to replace them, later completed with buses and other motor vehicles.

 Street lights were uncommon until gas lighting became widespread in Europe in the early 19th century.
 Fuel gas was also used for heating and cooking.
 From the 1880s, electrification began, making electricity the main energy medium in cities until present day.

 Modern water supply networks began to expand during the 19th century.